agude/agude.github.io/_books/surface_detail.md

 {{ this_book }} is my favorite {{ culture }} novel so far, narrowly beating
 out {{ c3 }}.
-The multiple, convergent storylines give the reader a broad view of the conflict and keep the pace high. {{ the_author }} maintains the pace by shifting between plots in the same chapter, developing the characters and world piece by piece while ending on cliffhangers to maintain suspense.
+The multiple, convergent storylines give the reader a broad view of the conflict and keep the pace high. {{ the_author }} maintains the momentum by shifting between plots in the same chapter, developing the characters and world piece by piece while ending on cliffhangers to maintain suspense.
 This sense of anticipation is mirrored by the _FOTNMC_, who---like the reader---is excited by the prospect of finally unleashing its full destructive power.

 This novel, unlike {{ commonwealth }}, explores different beliefs about whether a copy of your mind is still you.
 Some characters, like Y'breq,